 We all go through fallow periods when it comes to our work — it's normal that we're not all going at 100 percent every day (that's a recipe for burnout).
 The truth is, most of us should be taking more breaks, not fewer.
-But, if you have had some time off, and you're still not feeling motivated, or it's been many months since you've gotten anything significant done, it's probably time for a kick in the pants.
+But, if you've had some time off and you're still not feeling motivated, or it's been many months since you've gotten anything significant done, it's time for a kick in the pants.

 But what's the best way to get motivated?
 Research has some answers.

 1. Get happy by feeling the feelings: First of all don't be so hard on yourself.
 No, that's not just lip service; I mean it.
 You're have to move past feeling crummy about yourself because the most productive workers are happy, and you won't be happy if you're constantly beating yourself up about what you aren't getting done.
 You must find a new, positive space.
 I'm not going to tell you to just "get happier" or "move on."
 To achieve those things — to get unstuck — you have to do some uncomfortable work, but trust me, it's effective.
 You're going to have to deal with your negative feelings.
 (Crazy?
 Not so much, says science).